gem5/website/_pages/documentation/learning_gem5/part3/part3_06_directory.md

 the sharers and the owner.
 This makes sense for the sharers, since we want a full bitvector for all L1 caches that may be sharing the block.
-The reason we also use a `NetDest` for the owner is to simply copy the structure into the message we send as a response as shown below.
+The reason we also use a `NetDest` for the owner is to simply copy the structure into the message we send as a response as shown below.D Note that we add one extra parameter to the `Entry` declaration: `main="false"`.
+This extra parameter tells the replacement policy that this `Entry` is special and should be ignored.
+In the `DirectoryMemory` we are tracking *all* of the backing memory locations, so there is no need for a replacement policy.

 In this implementation, we use a few more transient states than in Table 8.2 in Sorin et al. to deal with the fact that the memory latency in